nlfiedler/extarray/README.md

 ## Overview

-This Rust [crate](https://crates.io/crates/extarray) implements an append-only (no insert or remove) growable array as described in section 3 of the paper **Immediate-Access Indexing Using Space-Efficient Extensible Arrays** by Alistair Moffat and Joel Mackenzie, published in 2022.
+This Rust [crate](https://crates.io/crates/extarray) implements a growable array as described in section 3 of the paper **Immediate-Access Indexing Using Space-Efficient Extensible Arrays** by Alistair Moffat and Joel Mackenzie, published in 2022.

 * ACM ISBN 979-8-4007-0021-7/22/12
 * https://doi.org/10.1145/3572960.3572984

+This data structure supports `push` and `pop` operations and does _not_ support inserts or removes at other locations within the array.
+One exception is the `swap/remove` operation which will retrieve a value from a specified index, overwrite that slot with the value at the end of the array, decrement the count, and return the retrieved value.

 ### Background

-The design of this data structure is intended to work well with arena memory allocators.
+The intent of this data structure is that it will work well with arena memory allocators, and is designed to efficiently utilize a significant portion of the available RAM of a system.
 From section 2 of the paper:

 > More generally, the old and new segments must be assumed to be disjoint, and
 > at the critical transition moment both must be assumed to be present
 > simultaneously.
-That is, the momentary overhead space cost is 𝑘𝑛elements,
+That is, the momentary overhead space cost is 𝑘𝑛 elements,
 > which is a substantial imposition, and might mean that memory utilization is
 > restricted to less than 50% of available capacity.
 Note that this accounting in
 > regard to the Geometric approach also relies on memory segments being reusable